hpssjellis/tedx-feb-2026-educational-duality/README.md

 ## 3 Why I’m Saying This Now.
 **Teaching coding stopped following a bell curve.**

 I’ve been teaching coding for 35 years.
 For the first 20, learning followed a familiar pattern.
 Most students struggled at first, then gradually improved.
-A few were fast, a few were slow, but nearly everyone could eventually *use* core ideas.
+A few were fast, a few were slow, but nearly everyone could eventually use core ideas.

 Then something changed.

-Two foundational concepts—**if statements** and **arrays**—became teachable to only about half the class.
-Not harder.
-Polarized.
-Some students grasped them in minutes and used them creatively.
-Others could repeat examples for weeks and still could not apply them independently.
+Two foundational concepts "if statements" and "arrays" became teachable to only about half the class.
+Not harder to teach but polarized.
+Some students grasped the concepts in minutes and used them creatively.
+Others could work on examples for weeks and still could not apply them independently.

 There was no bell curve anymore.
 Just two groups.